Marven’s First Novel, chapter #07

 "Still."

 "Fine.
 I definitely won't be long."
-Then she made her way to the door and said without looking, "Bye."
-She sped past their yard and went out of their gate.
+Then she made her way to the door and said, "Bye," energetically without looking back.
+Then sped past their yard and went out of their gate.

-Her mother went out to the yard followed her with her eyes as she started walking down the quiet street.
+Her mother went out to the yard and followed her with her eyes as she started hitting the quiet block street.

-She turned to another street; and after passing a few houses, she arrived at her friend's house.
+She turned to another block street; and after passing a few houses, she finally arrived at her friend's house.
 First, she stopped before the gate.
-From the middle of the road, the lights from the room upstairs caught her attention.
+From the middle of the street, the lights from the room upstairs caught her attention.
 It was her friend's room.
-She headed for the doorbell.
-But as she was about to press, her friend's voice, in a tone she never heard her use before, became audible to her.
-She recognized another voice as that of her friend's mother.
+She headed for the doorbell to knock.
+When she was about to press, her friend's voice, in a tone she never heard her use before and sounded new and different, became audible to her.
+She recognized another voice as that of her friend's mother who also know her to be her friend's friend.
 She wondered what it was about and was able to catch a small part of these exchanges:

 "Are you sure about him?" the mother said.